Your Tipping Guide for Mexico

 However, tipping is not always expected or mandatory.
 If the service was exceptional or the driver went above and beyond, you can consider giving a slightly higher tip, but it is not obligatory.

-Tipping in Hotels
+Tipping for Hotel in Mexico

 When it comes to tipping in hotels in Mexico, it's customary to leave a small tip for hotel staff who provide personalized services.
 This includes hotel porters who assist with luggage, concierge services, and room service attendants.

-Tipping in Spas
+Tipping for Spa in Mexico

 In Mexico, tipping in spas can vary.
 Some high-end establishments may include a service charge in the bill, which eliminates the need for additional tipping.

-Tipping in restaurants in Mexico
+Tipping for Restaurant in Mexico

 In more casual dining settings, rounding up the bill or leaving a small tip is appreciated but not always mandatory.